ltricot/CSE201_prototype/README.md

 Inside the ``src`` folder you will find the 4 main divisions of our project.
 The data gathering team works with ``fetching``, the data engineering, algorithms and GUI teams work respectively with ``database``, ``engine`` and ``GUI``.
 The ``tests`` folder contains tests for each division above.

+## Architecture

+### Crawler

+The crawler's goal is to amass data from arxiv.
+We build a bipartite graph from authors and papers according to the following rule: there is an edge between an author and a paper if
+1. the author published the paper
+2. the author cited the paper in a publication of his

+The data we must obtain from arxiv is therefore two-fold.
+We use the arxiv API to request author metadata for edges of type (1.).
+We use arxiv's S3 bucket to download PDFs _en masse_ and extract citations from the text using pattern matching.

+### Database

+The database is subdivided in a number of storage units:
+1. the academic graph as a key-value store       (custom)
+2. the user/paper vectors as a key-value store (custom)
+3. the user likes as a key-value store on Azure Cosmos
+4. the cluster labels as a csv

+### Recommendation

+A number of algorithms come together to produce the final recommendations.
+We implement the following:
+1. MinHash
+2. Label propagation for clustering
+3. KNN for candidate production
+4. Matrix Factorization for match scoring and user/paper embedding
+5. TF-IDF for content based embedding

 ## Documentation

 ### Doxygen